 I've just been down to the town to witness a couple of 'tours'.
 How did I feel?
 Misplaced? regretful?
 Not really, more of a witnesser than usual though, but the connection was still there.
-I was humming the tunes, doing the dance internally.
-I was pleased to be covered liberally in confetti and even more pleased to be told that the band missed me.
+I was humming the tunes, doing the dance internally; pleased to be covered liberally in confetti and even more pleased to be told that the band missed me.

-The Carnaval here really is for the people of the town.
-Tourists come and go, people new to the town go religiously every weekend for a year or so, and an occasional TV crew turn up to highlight the town for an end slot on the national news.
-But it's the locals who are there year in year out whether they are part of a band or not.
+The Carnaval of Limoux really is for the people of the town.
+Tourists come and go; people new to the town go religiously every weekend for a year or so, and an occasional TV crew turn up to film the proceedings for an end slot on the national news.
+But it's the locals who are there, year in year out, whether they are part of a band or not.

-On my walk home I started thinking about roots, where we are on the planet.
+On my walk home I started thinking about roots - our connection to the planet.
 I can imagine living here for the rest of our lives, but possibly elsewhere too.
 The sea is always a temptation . . .

 Where are my roots?
 I've moved so many times it's difficult to say now.
-I have great affection for London, where I was born, but to live there now . . .
-I think I'd miss the hills and open space to much, despite the plethora of galleries, theaters, and other wonderful distractions.
+I have great affection for London, where I was born, but to live there now . . . think I'd miss the hills and open space too much, despite the plethora of galleries, theatres, and other wonderful distractions.

 I've lived here longer than anywhere else now.
 The house is too full of stuff, the garden too full of our hours of work to contemplate leaving.
 So are these now our roots?
 I wonder when Ezra leaves to go and do whatever he eventually chooses, will he look on this town as his home town, having spent his childhood here, despite being English by parentage.